Studies for Faith Communities

 It has been a shock to so many of us to learn that what we used to call prostitution has been quietly replaced by an Internet-driven industry of luring kids into phony relationships, controlling them, and selling them in the sex trade right under our noses in communities everywhere.
-Over the past couple of years, LSS and others have offered “Safe Harbor” services in several communities that reach out to youth trapped in trafficking, help them escape the life, and support them in getting back into strong and healthy lives, utilizing our years of experience working with homeless youth.
+Utilizing our years of experience working with youth experiencing homelessness, LSS and others have offered “Safe Harbor” services in several communities that reach out to youth trapped in trafficking, help them escape the life, and support them in getting back into strong and healthy lives, utilizing our years of experience working with homeless youth.

 Our affiliation with Cherish All Children adds a rich dimension of congregational outreach and education and a focus on helping our children and youth protect themselves from trafficking by teaching them to beware of the signals that they are being lured into the danger zone.
 It is our sincere hope that congregations will use this tool to become educated on this topic and see the needs in their own communities.

 And It May Not Be the Neighbor I Think